imtiazjadavji/coop/README.md

 ## Feedback

 ### Your feedback on this assignment
-Have feedback for how we could make this assignment better?
+Have feedback on this assignment?
 Please let us know.